-Finally, there is the ability to obtain data and statistics on knowledge base usage, which serves to optimize resource utilization and ensure fluidity and consistency to the customer experience.
+Finally, there is the ability to obtain data and statistics on knowledge base usage, which are useful to optimize resource utilization and ensure fluidity and consistency in the customer experience.

-Most knowledge management systems have features like this that allow departments and top management to monitor knowledge base usage and understand how to improve both accesses to content and, consequently, employee speed and productivity.
+Most knowledge management systems have features like this that allow departments and top management to monitor knowledge base usage and understand how to improve both content accessibility and, consequently, employees' workflows.

 Pigro provides these metrics and, thanks to Artificial Intelligence (AI), indicates knowledge gaps in the company's documentation so they can be filled by creating new content and sharing it across divisions.

 - How to integrate an information retrieval system into a business process